Branch T. Archer: Early life

-Archer was born in Fauquier County, Virginia on December 13, 1790 to Major Peter Field Archer and Frances Tanner.
+Archer was born in Fauquier County, Virginia on December 13, 1790, to Major Peter Field Archer and Frances Tanner.
 He attended the College of William and Mary and received his medical degree in 1808 from the University of Pennsylvania.
 Archer married Eloisa Clarke on January 20, 1813; their union produced six children.

-Archer practiced medicine and was elected to the Virginia House of Delegates representing Powhatan County from 1819–1820.
+Archer practiced medicine and was elected to the Virginia House of Delegates representing Powhatan County from 1819 to 1820.
 Archer was elected as a presidential elector in the 1820 United States presidential election, casting his vote for Virginia's native son, James Monroe (Democratic-Republican).
 On May 13, 1828, Archer killed his cousin, Dr. James Ottway Crump, in a duel fought with pistols near Scottsville, Virginia, in Powhatan County.

 In service to Texas

 Archer arrived in Texas about 1831, residing in Brazoria County.
 Archer was an active Mason and helped organize a Masonic Lodge in Brazoria.
 He was also an outspoken advocate of Texas' independence from Mexico and was elected to represent Brazoria at the Convention of 1833.
 In October 1835, Archer fought at the Battle of Gonzales which ended in a Mexican withdrawal.
 The next month he was elected Chairman of the Consultation of 1835, meeting in San Felipe de Austin which formed a provisional government for Texas.
 Although Archer was a hard-liner in favor of independence, he acceded to the will of the majority which voted to support a return to the Mexican Constitution of 1824.

 The Consultation subsequently elected Archer, along with Stephen F. Austin and William H. Wharton to serve as Commissioners of Texas in the United States.
 Their purpose was to raise funds, recruit troops and gain support among Americans for the cause of Texas.
 The trio sailed from Galveston to New Orleans in late December 1835 and moved up the Mississippi River over the next several weeks making speeches to crowds before moving east to Washington, D.C.
 While the Commissioners were in Washington, on March 2, 1836, Texas declared its independence from Mexico.
 The United States refused to recognize the nascent republic at that point.

 Archer returned to Texas and was elected to the Texas House of Representatives representing Brazoria.
 He also supported the election of his former colleague Austin to be President of Texas.
-Austin died before the election was held and Sam Houston was elected president.
 In 1837, during the Second Session of the First Congress, Archer was elected Speaker of the Texas House.